douglasdavis/numpydoc.el/README.md

   If <code>t</code> you will be prompted to enter a short description and long description, a description for each function argument, and a description for the return (if a return type hint is provided).
-An interactive convenience function is provided to toggle the value of this variable.
+An interactive convenience function (`numpydoc-toggle-prompt`) is provided to toggle the value of this variable.
   </dd>
   <dt>numpydoc-quote-char</dt>
   <dd>